ZenLiuCN/purge/readme.md

 `purge -l`  running under current working directory and logging purge list into log file.

 `purge -p`  execute purge and print in console.
+`purge -p -j=pattern`  execute purge with one pattern and print in console.

 ## flags and parameters